-Ope ration Name: Date: roducts or take physical possession of product Once certified, your CCOF Client Profile lists - A. G Seneral Information 1) F acility Name: F acility Tax ID: C C 3) Is o you (check one): Own this facility Lease this facility only facilities that you own or lease can be ertification. all equipment used to process organic propertion cannot occur until the facility is re- oducts in place on site? u do not own or lease must apply for separate Yes, indicate date when you would like to begin organic production: 4) Is C No, indicate date when facility will be real facility information requested below in this ontract?
+Ope ration Name: Date: roducts or take physical possession of produc Once certified, your CCOF Client Profile lists • A .
+G Seneral Information 1) F acility Name: F acility Tax ID: C c 3) Is o you (check one): Own this facility Lease this facility only facilities that you own or lease can be ertification.
+Call equipment used to process organic propertion cannot occur until the facility is re- - u do not own or lease must apply for separate Yes, indicate date when you would like to begin organic production: 4) Is No, indicate date when facility will be real facility information requested below in this ontract?
 Yes.
-Skip to section B No dy for production: section identical to the physical location add ress provided on your CCOF Certification ite Address: City: , tate/Province: Zip/Postal Code: City: - ter with the state prior to first sale \( \square\) Not ap - · a . ng) or CDPH (processing) registration number • 7) C ontact (Name/Title): 8) P hone: Fax: 9) E mail(s): 10) Is this facility currently certified organic by a nother certifier?
-No Yes, provide name of certifier: 0 rganic certification by any certification ager older, manager, or owner of 10 percent or d person with this facility ever previously appl ncy?
-NOP 205.2 "Responsibly connected" - A more of the voting stock of an applicant or a ra- te this section and provide name of certifier: ny person who is a partner, officer, director, а ) Was this facility's organic certification e ver suspended or revoked? ☐ Yes ☐ No b ) Was any person responsibly connected to this facility ever suspended or revoked? ☐ Yes ☐ No C) Did you surrender your certification with outstanding noncompliances or conditions? ☐ Yes ☐ No d ) Was your application for organic certific ation ever issued a denial? ☐ Yes ☐ No е Did you withdraw your application for co ertification with outstanding noncompliances? ☐ Yes ☐ No ove, please list the years and agencies, attach revocation and a description of all corrective · · · · · · · · · · · · · · · · · · · Y ear(s): Letters and corrective actions attached
+Skip to section B No dy for production: s section identical to the physical location add ress provided on your CCOF Certification ite Address: City: , tate/Province: Zip/Postal Code: City:Country: - ter with the state prior to first sale \(\sigma\) Not ap - - · a ng) or CDPH (processing) registration number 7) C ontact (Name/Title): 8) P hone: Fax: 9) E mail(s): 10) Is this facility currently certified organic by a nother certifier?
+No ☐ Yes, provide name of certifier: 11) Has this facility or any responsibly connected person with this facility organic certification by any certification agency?
+NOP 205.2 "Responholder, manager, or owner of 10 percent or more of the voting stock on the No. Skip to section B. Yes.
+Complete this section and provides." ncy?
+NOP 205.2 "Responsibly connected" - Almore of the voting stock of an applicant or a re ny person who is a partner, officer, director, а) Was this facility's organic certification e ver suspended or revoked? ☐ Yes ☐ No b) Was any person responsibly connected to this facility ever suspended or revoked? ☐ Yes ☐ No C Did you surrender your certification with outstanding noncompliances or conditions? ☐ Yes ☐ No d) Was your application for organic certific ation ever issued a denial? ☐ Yes ☐ No е Did you withdraw your application for co ertification with outstanding noncompliances? ☐ Yes ☐ No ove, please list the years and agencies, attach revocation and a description of all corrective · · · · · · · · · · · · · · · · · · · Υ ear(s): Letters and corrective actions attached